Learn more about the executive leadership team at the Texas Department of Information Resources (DIR) below.

-Lisa Jammer is the Director of People and Culture at DIR.
+Lisa Jammer is the Chief People and Culture Officer at DIR.
 In this role, she leads the vision, strategy, development, and execution of talent and culture management programs to advance the agency’s mission, vision, and core value statements.
-She has 18 years of human resources experience with 10 of those years in Texas state government.
+She has 19 years of human resources experience with 11 of those years in Texas state government.
 Prior to state service, Lisa served in a variety of human resource, treasury, and accounting roles with Indeed, Waste Management, and Continental Airlines.

 Lisa has a Master of Science in Human Resource Development from the University of Houston, Bachelor of Science in Business Management.
 She is a Certified Diversity Professional and has successfully earned the PHR and SHRM-CP designations.